Where can I buy your scones?

 Do you deliver?

 Sidney Scones are available at our bake shop at 9762 Third St, Sidney, BC V8L 3A4.

 Do you bake any specialty items other than scones?

 No, at this time gourmet scones are my only item.
 My goal was to create a recipe, perfect it, and specialize in one item with a variety of flavours.
 This way I am able to focus and continually provide the highest quality product.
 I can give you the contact details of other specialty item providers whom I highly recommend.

 What payment methods are accepted?

-We are able to accept cash, e-transfer, credit, and debit, both at our brick and mortar location and at markets and events.
+We are able to accept cash, e-transfer, credit, and debit, both at our brick and mortar location and at any markets and events that we participate in.

 Can you guarantee that your GF/Vegan scones have not been cross contaminated?